MagneticParticleImaging/OpenMPIData.jl/docs/src/index.md

 ## Introduction

+__This site is still under construction.
+Please do not use until this message is removed__

 Magnetic particle imaging (MPI) is a tomograpic imaging technique that allows to determine the spatial distribution of magnetic nanoparticles (MNPs).
 The aim of this project is to provide MPI data that are openly available for the research